solowt/wmata_scraper/README.md

 ##To-do List:

-*  Check for cause of ng-repeat duplicate errors when requests take a long time to repeat (may have fixed this already).
+*  Check for cause of ng-repeat duplicate errors when requests take a long time to repeat. -This may have to do with a bad connection?
 *  Persist a trains array for each rail and push/pop trains based on the data updates.
-This will prevent trains "flickering."
+This will prevent trains "flickering." -Solved flickering
-*  Combine shared rails across different lines (Look at back end `getTrains` method, perhaps remove one if check).
+*  Combine shared rails across different lines (Look at back end `getTrains` method, perhaps remove one if check). -Solved this
 *  Consider adding websockets to check for data changes before getting update.
 Add to back-end first to check if this is doable with wmata's api.
-*  Stop flickering highlighted stations when data refreshes.
-One solution is to add an `ng-class if` statement in the line directive, adding the highlight class only if the hashed station name strings match.
-However, the line directive really shouldn't be refreshing at all.
-Maybe reorganize how data is updated to solve this: do I really need to added new updates to the `this.line` object in the show controller?
-What about passing data in differently?
-Or as a quick fix: what about having two line objects, one that gets updated and one that doesn't?
-This would be redundant but would work.
+*  Stop flickering highlighted stations when data refreshes.  -Solved this with `ng-class if`
 *  General code cleanup, remove redundant/useless code/variables (there are a lot).
 *  Add mouseover on trains to show their ETA and destination (redundant but cool).
 *  Check for "ARR" - "ARR" pattern on bottom rail.
-Possible bug here.
+Possible bug here.  -No bug here
 *  Look into fringe cases with bad data from wmata.
 Have to think about whether or not it's worth the effort to try and correct some of their obviously incorrect data.
 *  Look into rendering multiple between two given stations.
 How?
-Change times to a two-dimensional array with each element being a sub array with 2-3 length.
-Not too hard, but low priority as this mostly doesn't happen.
-Also have to adjust train size/position to avoid collisions if I do this.
+Change times to a two-dimensional array with each element being a sub array with 2-3 length.  -On back-burner for now

 See `user.stories.md` for more information about development.